 Childcare for up to two year olds

-Oma Rāpeti is licensed for 12 children under two, but The Burrow is operated with 3 teachers alongside 10 children.
-Children attend for a minimum of 3 days per week in order to foster connection and relationships.
+Oma Rāpeti is licensed for 12 children under two, but The Burrow is operated with three teachers alongside ten children.
+Children attend for a minimum of three days per week in order to foster connection and relationships.

 As our practice with children and whānau is based on relationships and the notion of respect, the building of strong relationships is imperative to the programme and underpins all our work.
 We believe in the value of building trusting relationships with consistent professional teachers.
 One way we foster this notion is through a main caregiving system.